adamhenson/s3-image-uploader/README.md

 ### resize
 * @param {object} options - Configuration object.
 Required.
   * {string} options.fileId - Used to uniquely identify file.
 Required.
-  * {number} options.width - Maximum width allowed for resized image.
-Required.
+  * {number || 'auto'} options.width - Maximum width allowed for resized image.
+Otherwise if not defined or set to 'auto' - width will be resized based on aspect ratio of height.
+Optional.
+Default is 'auto'.
-  * {number} options.height - Maximum height allowed for resized image.
-Required.
+  * {number || 'auto'} options.height - Maximum height allowed for resized image.
+Otherwise if not defined or set to 'auto' - height will be resized based on aspect ratio of width.
+Optional.
+Default is 'auto'.
   * {string} options.source - Path to the image to be resized.
 Required.
   * {string} options.destination - Path to new image after resize.
 Required.
   * {number} options.quality - Quality for resized image (1-100...
 100 is best).
 Optional.
 Default is 100.